-Across its supply chain Muntons has continued to support sustainable farming practice through its Sustainable Futures group which provides a forum for over 140 farmers to exchange best practice and facilitates the availability of expert advice on environmentally protective farming methods and sustainability reporting.
+We continue to support sustainable farming practice through our Sustainable Futures group which provides a forum for over 140 farmers to exchange best practice and facilitates the availability of expert advice on environmentally protective farming methods and sustainability reporting.

 Regenerative agriculture is a holistic approach to farming that enhances soil health, biodiversity, and resilience.
 It promotes practices like cover cropping, no-till farming, and rotational grazing to sequester carbon and conserve water, fostering sustainable food production.